brentoboy/yi-jing/shuo-gua.md

 Heaven/Earth being the original two "gua" (gua = answers they could get by consulting yarrow sticks).

 The gua were "drawn" using lines called "yao".
-A solid line was used to draw a yao that was "firm" or "yang" (a property of heaven).
+A solid line was used to draw a yao that was "solid" or "yang" (a property of heaven).
-A broken line was used to draw a yao that was "yeilding" or "yin" (a property of earth).
+A broken line was used to draw a yao that was "broken" or "yin" (a property of earth).

 After divining the situation, the sages could live in accordance with the Dao of the moment.
 They used this insight to manage thier lives in Virtue("De"),